deckhouse/deckhouse/docs/documentation/pages/module-development/DEPENDENCIES.md

 This dependency indicates that the module requires a cluster whose installation and configuration is complete.
 The dependency can only be set for built-in DKP modules.

-Here is how you can enable this dependency in the `module.yaml` file:
+Here is how you can enable this dependency on the cluster installation status in the `module.yaml` file:

 ```yaml
 name: ingress-nginx